Council Bluffs pastor arrested on suspicion of sexual assault of children

 Be the first to know when news happens.
 Get the latest breaking headlines sent straight to your inbox.

-Another 16-year-old girl told investigators at Project Harmony that Rodriguez fondled her breasts while she was sleeping on the floor of a hotel room in Minnesota.
-The girl said she confronted Rodriguez about his behavior the next day and he claimed that "he wasn't in the right state of mind."
+Another girl, a 16-year-old, told investigators at Project Harmony that Rodriguez fondled her breasts while she was sleeping on the floor of a hotel room in Minnesota.
+The girl said she confronted Rodriguez about his behavior the next day and he claimed that “he wasn’t in the right state of mind.”

-The teen also saved inappropriate pictures and messages sent to her by Rodriguez through social media, the affidavit said.
+The teen also saved inappropriate pictures and messages that Rodriguez sent to her via social media, the affidavit says.
 Evidence from those encounters was turned over to authorities in Bloomington, Minnesota.

 1 of 46